The common cold

 3. Don't smoke

 Smoking tobacco products irritates and damages the throat and lungs, and can worsen cold symptoms – which already include a sore throat and cough.
 Even secondhand smoke can cause irritation.
-A recent study also found the anti-viral response in smokers may become hyperactive, making them less able to fight off infection.
+A recent study also found the anti-viral response in smokers may become suppressed, making them less able to fight off infection.

 4. Use disposable items if a family member is infected.